cyber3pxVA/Medicode/README.md

 ## About This Project & How It Works

-**Who built this?**
-This app was built by a team of developers and clinical NLP specialists to help extract standardized medical codes from clinical text.
-It is designed for easy use, reproducibility, and legal compliance (no UMLS data is included).

 **What engines/services does it use?**
 - **QuickUMLS**: Fast engine for matching medical terms to UMLS concepts (CUIs)
 - **spaCy & medSpaCy**: NLP libraries for processing clinical language